brettz9/atyourcommand/README.md

 the remote file (important for showing capability of native apps integrated with browser gaining same workflow access to the opening and, optionally, editing, of a document, including online editing).
+1. As per AppLauncher feature request, default to a specific, configurable executable path (or save multiple options for drop-down)
 1. One-off command line dialog: add optionally savable label (for saving)
 1. One-off command line dialog: add options to "save and execute", "save and close" and add context menu link to prefs dialog